Vilma Balmaceda, PhD

 James “Jamie” G. Huff Jr. is Associate Professor of Human Needs and Global Resources and Anthropology at Wheaton College.
 He also serves as the Associate Director of the Human Needs and Global Resources Program.
 His scholarship explores themes related to rural community development, religion in Latin America, faith-rooted social movements and non-government organizations, as well as comprehensive community initiatives.
 For the past fifteen years, he has regularly conducted ethnographic fieldwork in El Salvador, documenting the involvement of Pentecostal churches in community-based development projects.
 Since 2008, he has worked collaboratively with the staff of a Christian non-profit (ENLACE) to implement evaluation studies that assess the impact of local development initiatives on the social, economic, and physical well-being of rural communities across El Salvador.
 Jamie and his family live in Wheaton, Illinois.

 Gregory Sabarese, J.D.

-Gregory Sabarese is a compliance professional within the financial services industry.
-For the past six years he has served the public by conducting regulatory audits of financial institutions with the purpose of preventing fraud and ensuring stability within the marketplace.
-Gregory received a J.D. from The John Marshall Law School, a BA in Psychology and Theology from Wheaton College and an Accounting & Finance Certificate from the University of Chicago.
+Gregory Sabarese is a compliance/audit professional within the financial services industry.
+Throughout his career he has served the public by conducting regulatory and assurance audits of financial institutions with the purpose of preventing fraud and ensuring safety and soundness within the marketplace.
+Currently, Gregory is a Senior Project Manager within Fifth Third Bank’s Internal Audit Department with a focus on Capital Markets.
+Gregory received a J.D. from UIC Chicago, a BA in Psychology & Theology from Wheaton College and an Accounting & Finance Certificate from the University of Chicago.
 He also has an MA from the University of Pennsylvania where he researched inequality in the United States.
-Gregory and his wife Rachel have one son and live in Chicago, Illinois.
+Gregory and his wife Rachel have two children (Elijah & Rosemary) and live in Chicago, Illinois.